Aliases for GIP Gene

 External Ids for GIP Gene

 Previous GeneCards Identifiers for GIP Gene

 This gene encodes an incretin hormone and belongs to the glucagon superfamily.
 The encoded protein is important in maintaining glucose homeostasis as it is a potent stimulator of insulin secretion from pancreatic beta-cells following food ingestion and nutrient absorption.
 This gene stimulates insulin secretion via its G protein-coupled receptor activation of adenylyl cyclase and other signal transduction pathways.
 It is a relatively poor inhibitor of gastric acid secretion. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GIP Gene

 GIP (Gastric Inhibitory Polypeptide) is a Protein Coding gene.
 Diseases associated with GIP include Dumping Syndrome and Postgastrectomy Syndrome.
-Among its related pathways are Signaling by GPCR and Metabolism of proteins.
+Among its related pathways are Presynaptic function of Kainate receptors and Peptide ligand-binding receptors.
 GO annotations related to this gene include receptor binding and hormone activity.

 UniProtKB/Swiss-Prot for GIP Gene